SCW-Aberystwyth/python-novice-gapminder/_episodes/19-wrap.md

 *   [Jupyter](https://jupyter.org) is the home of the Jupyter Notebook.

+*   [osgeo4w](http://osgeo4w.org) open source geographic software for Windows.
+Includes a python distribution for geographical applications.

 ### Useful Libraries

 *   [SciPy](https://scipy.org) is a rich collection of scientific utilities.
     It is also the name of [a series of annual conferences](https://conference.scipy.org/).

+*   [NumPy](https://www.numpy.org) is a library for numerical operations such as matrix manipulation.

 *   [Pandas](https://pandas.pydata.org) is the home of the Pandas data library.